Satan is not divine

 Sometimes the view is expressed that God is the greater, and Satan the lesser God, and that they are somehow trapped in eternal conflict.
 This idea is called dualism.

-Therefore, Christians need not be unduly concerned about the effectiveness of Satan's attacks against them.
-Neither angels, nor powers, nor authorities "can separate us from the love of God which is in Christ Jesus" (Romans 8,38-39).
+Therefore, Christians need not be overly concerned about the effectiveness of Satan's attacks against them.
+Neither angels nor demons nor powers "can separate us from the love of God that is in Christ Jesus."
+(Röm 8,38-39).

-From time to time we read in the Gospels and Acts of the Apostles that Jesus and the disciples whom He specifically authorized cast out demons from people who were physically and / or spiritually afflicted.
-This illustrates Christ's victory over the forces of darkness.
-The motivation included both compassion for those who suffer and an authentication of the authority of Christ, the Son of God.
-The casting out of demons was related to the alleviation of spiritual and / or physical ailments, not the spiritual issue of removing personal sin and its consequences (Matthew 17,14-18; Mark 1,21-27; Mark 9,22; Luke 8,26-29; Luke 9,1; Acts 16,1-18).
+From time to time, we read in the Gospels and the Acts of the Apostles that Jesus and the disciples he specifically authorized cast out demons from people who were tormented physically and/or spiritually.
+This illustrates Christ's victory over the powers of darkness.
+The motivation included both compassion for the suffering and the authentication of the authority of Christ, the Son of God.
+The casting out of demons was connected to the alleviation of spiritual and/or physical suffering, not to the spiritual issue of removing personal sin and its consequences.
+(Mt 17,14-18; Mk 1,21-27; Mk 9,22; Lk 8,26-29; Lk 9,1; Apg 16,1-18).

-No longer will Satan shake the earth, shake kingdoms, turn the world into a desert, destroy cities, and keep humanity locked in a house of spiritual prisoners4,16-17).
+Satan will no longer make the earth tremble, shake kingdoms, turn the world into a desert, destroy cities, and keep humanity imprisoned in a house of spiritual prisoners.
+(Jes 14,16-17).

-After Christ's return, he will remove the influence of Satan and his demons, in addition to the people who hold onto Satan's influence without repentance, by throwing them once and for all into the Gehenna lake of fire (2.
-Thessalonians 2,8; Revelation 20).
+After Christ's return, he will remove the influence of Satan and his demons, in addition to those who cling to Satan's influence without repentance, by throwing them once for all into the lake of fire in Gehenna (2 Thessalonians 2:8).
+Offb 20).

 ending

-Satan is a fallen angel who seeks to corrupt God's will and prevent the believer from reaching his or her spiritual potential.
-It is important that the believer be aware of Satan's tools without preoccupation with Satan or demons, so that Satan does not take advantage of us (2.
-Corinthians 2,11).
+Satan is a fallen angel who seeks to corrupt God's will and prevent believers from reaching their spiritual potential.
+It is important for believers to be aware of Satan's tools without becoming overly preoccupied with Satan or demons, lest Satan take advantage of us.
+(2Kor 2,11).

 by James Henderson